About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 1 - 1.5 hrs

-Putting quotation marks around talk does not make it dialogue.
-Learn the 7 keys to effective dialogue plus the 7 energy-sappers to scrap — and grab agents' and editors' attention with your skilled use of Power Dialogue and the Resistance Effect™.
+Dialogue is not the same as any speech that you enclose in quotation marks.
+To power up your writing, analyze the 10 keys to stronger dialogue and learn the 10 energy-sappers to scrap — and you'll grab agents' and editors' attention with your skilled use of Power Dialogue and the Resistance Effect™.

 Body Language Spoken Here